History of Eritrea: Asmara development

-British administration and federalisation
+British administration

 British forces defeated the Italian army in Eritrea in 1941 at the Battle of Keren and placed the colony under British military administration until Allied forces could determine its fate.
 Several Italian-built infrastructure projects and industries were dismantled and removed to Kenya as war reparations.

 In the absence of agreement amongst the Allies concerning the status of Eritrea, the British military administration continued for the remainder of World War II until 1950.
 During the immediate postwar years, the British proposed that Eritrea be divided along religious lines, with the Muslim population joining Sudan and the Christians Ethiopia.
 The Soviet Union, anticipating an Italian Communist Party victory in the Italian polls, initially supported returning Eritrea to Italy under trusteeship or as a colony.
 Soviet diplomats, led by Maxim Litvinov and backed by Ivan Maisky and Vyacheslav Molotov, even attempted to have Eritrea become a trustee of the Soviet Union itself.

 Arab states, seeing Eritrea and its large Muslim population as an extension of the Arab world, sought the establishment of an independent state.
 There are only two main Christian-Muslim conflicts reported in Asmara, Eritrea (the Ethiopians supported by the Unionist Party played a big role in it), one was in 1946 where Sudanese Defence Forces were involved, and the other was in February 1950.
 This note is about that of 1950.

 The UN Commission (UNC) arrived in Eritrea on February 9 and began its months-long inquiry 5 days later.
 Unionist Shifta activities supported by Ethiopia increased after its arrival, they became daring, better planned, better coordinated and innovative.
 The main target of the shifta was to disrupt the free movement of the UNC in areas controlled by the independence bloc supporters.
 The shifta attempted to prevent the rural population that supported independence from having an audience with the UNC.
 They targeted transportation and communication systems.
 Telephone lines connecting Asmara with major cities of the predominantly areas pro-independence areas of the western lowlands and Masswa were continuously cut.